Mixomo/VST3_Bridge_For_AIMP/README.md

 - One active VST3 at a time.
 - Out-of-process VST3 audio processing and GUI hosting.
 - Pipelined shared-memory audio IPC that never waits for the helper from AIMP's DSP callback.
-- The helper audio thread uses Windows MMCSS `Pro Audio` scheduling.
+- The helper runs at normal process priority without realtime scheduling, avoiding competition with AIMP's ASIO thread.
-- Automatic bypass if the helper crashes or stops responding.
+- Automatic bypass if the helper crashes, stops responding, or is temporarily starved by the system.
 - Preserves AIMP-provided sample rate and PCM bit depth where possible.
 - Supports float/double internal VST3 processing through JUCE.
 - Saves the last working VST3 and its state.